Where are Self-Driving Cars Taking Us?

-Fehr & Peers DC is working with the Union of Concerned Scientists to assess how AVs could impact underserved communities.
-This project uses the MWCOG regional travel demand model to quantify how transportation outcomes may differ for disadvantaged populations in the Washington, D.C. area under a variety of future AV scenarios:
+Fehr & Peers DC partnered with the Union of Concerned Scientists to assess how autonomous vehicles (AVs) could impact low-income communities and communities of color in the Washington, D.C. area.
+We used the MWCOG regional travel demand model to quantify how transportation outcomes may differ in different jurisdictions and communities in the region under a variety of future AV scenarios:

 Shared AVs with Enhanced Transit (Utopia)

 Each scenario was evaluated through several performance measures, including job accessibility, trip duration, trip distance, mode share, and vehicle miles traveled.
 Performance measures were applied for the region as a whole, MWCOG-designated Equity Emphasis Areas and more affluent parts of the region (defined as areas not designated Equity Emphasis Areas).

 Across the different performance measures, the scenarios that included ridesharing or enhanced transit scenarios were found to provide an equity benefit, either mitigating an existing gap in outcomes between demographic groups or reducing the extent to which that gap is expanded.
 Given the induced travel expected from all AV futures, electrification was identified as a key strategy for mitigating disparate exposure to pollutants experienced by low-income communities and communities of color.